Prometheus3375/laba-ai-scanner/readme.md

 Configure section `analyzer` in `config.toml` and start analyzing gathered questions via running `python analyze.py`.

-Once script is completed, questions from `questions.json` will be inside file `questions.csv`.
+Once script is completed, questions from `questions.json` will be inside directory `.questions`.
 Columns inside the CSV file are in the following order: category, subcategory, topic, level, question and duplication flag.
 Some columns can be omitted according to the configuration.